University of the Philippines: Origins and early history (1900s–1920s)

-1930s–1940s
+Expansion to Diliman (1930s–1940s)

-Plans to transfer academic units from the Manila campus to a new site were formally raised in 1937 to accommodate the university’s growing needs, with President Manuel L. Quezon initiating the idea.
+Plans to transfer academic units from the Manila campus to a new site were formally raised in 1937 to accommodate the university's growing needs, with President Manuel L. Quezon initiating the idea.
 Among the proposals considered was the relocation of certain Manila units to the Los Baños campus, though this was deliberated among university officials.
 By 1938, a property in Marikina (now part of Quezon City) owned by the Philippine National Bank emerged as a leading option.
 Eventually, the Board of Regents approved the establishment of a new campus in Diliman, Quezon City, where the university acquired a 493-hectare lot.
 Construction of the Diliman campus began in 1939 but was interrupted by the outbreak of World War II.

 During World War II, most of its colleges had to be closed except the Colleges of Medicine, Pharmacy, and Engineering.
 Meanwhile, the Japanese Imperial Army occupied three Diliman campus buildings: the College of Liberal Arts Building (now Benitez Hall) and the Colleges of Law (now Malcolm Hall) and Business Administration Building.
 The Japanese also occupied the campus of the College of Agriculture in Los Baños.
-U.P.
-President Bienvenido Ma.
+UP President Bienvenido Ma.
 Gonzalez sought a grant of ₱ 13 million from the US-Philippines War Damage Commission.
 A massive rehabilitation and construction effort was executed during the post-war years.
 For the first time, an extensive Diliman campus master plan and map were created in 1949.
-More buildings were built across the Diliman campus landscape: the University Library (Gonzalez Hall), the College of Engineering (Melchor Hall), the Women's Residence Hall (now Kamia Residence Hall), the Conservatory of Music (Abelardo Hall and now the College of Music), the Administration Building (Quezon Hall), and the U.P.
-President's Residence.
+More buildings were built across the Diliman campus landscape: the University Library (Gonzalez Hall), the College of Engineering (Melchor Hall), the Women's Residence Hall (now Kamia Residence Hall), the Conservatory of Music (Abelardo Hall and now the College of Music), the Administration Building (Quezon Hall), and the UP President's Residence.
 Most colleges and administration offices were temporarily housed in huts and shelters made of sawali and galvanized iron.

-The transfer of the University to its new campus in Diliman took place between December 16, 1948, and January 11, 1949, as scheduled, with classes resuming at the new site on January 12, 1949.
-During the quadragesimal anniversary celebration on February 11, 1949, the “Oblation” statue—the last movable property from the Manila campus—was formally relocated to Diliman.
+The transfer of the university to its new campus in Diliman took place between December 16, 1948, and January 11, 1949, as scheduled, with classes resuming at the new site on January 12, 1949.
+During the quadragesimal anniversary celebration on February 11, 1949, the Oblation statue—the last movable property from the Manila campus—was formally relocated to Diliman.
 The transfer was marked by a motorcade of alumni and students.